Skip to main content Skip to footer

 business plan template monday board

 A business plan is a written document outlining a structured framework for how a company intends to achieve its goals.
-These objectives can be anything, such as obtaining a particular market share, growing revenue, or reaching the next round of funding.
+These objectives can be anything, such as achieving a specific market share, increasing revenue, or reaching the next round of funding.

-While companies of all stages and sizes use business plans, they are especially beneficial for startups and new businesses as they can help secure new rounds of funding.
+Companies of all stages and sizes use business plans, but they are especially useful for startups and new businesses that need to clarify strategy, align teams, and support funding conversations.

-A business plan template is a customizable document that breaks down every section of a business plan to make it easier to organize ideas and create a coherent document.
+A business plan template is a customizable document that breaks down each section of a business plan, making it easier to organize ideas and create a coherent plan.
 A template also details how companies will meet these goals after launching the business plan.

 What’s included in a business plan template?